 Chateau Margaux, watercolor, 5 1/2" x 7 1/2"

 Artist Peter Yesis left a comment today, "Thanks again for cleaning out your closets (referring to my Venice findings).
 I hope you have more hidden in there."
 Peter keeps urging me on and it's easy to find art remnants from my past lurking in that closet.
-I spent a good 10 years focusing on wine and Bordeaux before the Paris café and coffee cup took over.
-Michael Aaron, owner of the New York wine shop, Sherry-Lehmann pushed me into the vineyards and it was a surprising adventure.
-I had to learn how to draw architecture - chateaux etc. (I'd done mostly figure drawing up till then).
+I spent a good 10 years focusing on wine and Bordeaux before the Paris café and coffee cups took presidence.
+Michael Aaron, owner of the New York wine shop, Sherry-Lehmann pushed me into the vineyards.
+It’s been a surprising adventure.
+I had to learn how to draw architecture - chateaux 🫣 (I'd done mostly figure drawing up till then).
 And I had to learn about wine - one of the best kinds of tuition there is.

 Chateau Prieuré-Lichine, watercolor, 4" x 6 1/2"